 145. Unlike the Commission, the LRC did not explain or publish the full list of criteria that guided its redistricting decisions.
 Instead, it offered only a one-page infographic for public map submissions that stated three baseline criteria the Legislature claimed it would consider: population parity among districts, contiguity, and reasonable compactness.32

-146. The LRC affirmatively voted not to preserve Utah's communities of interest as one of its guiding principles.33
+146. The LRC affirmatively voted not to preserve Utah's communities of interest as one

 31 Schott, Independent redistricting commission delivers proposed voting district maps to Utah lawmakers, supra note 28.